Pylons/deform/docs/serialization.rst

                               )

-The schema element associated with this widget is expecting a single string as its cstruct.
+The schema type associated with this widget is expecting a single string as its cstruct.
 The ``value`` passed to the exception constructor raised during the ``deserialize`` when ``value != confirm`` is used as that ``cstruct`` value when the form is